hyperledger-archives/education/LFS171x/docs/introduction-to-hyperledger-indy.md

 *   get a transcript from her College (Faber)
-*   apply for (and get!) a job at Acme Corp using her transcripts,
+*   apply for (and get!) a job at Acme Corp using her transcripts
 *   get proof of employment from Acme and
 *   Use her proof of employment to apply for a loan at Thrift Bank

-For those that just want to see all of this in action, IBM (a Hyperledger member and contributor to Indy) has posted a video of the sequence on You Tube.
+For those that just want to see all of this in action, IBM (a Hyperledger member and contributor to Indy) has posted a video of the sequence on YouTube.
 Click [here to view the video](https://www.youtube.com/watch?v=cz-6BldajiA).

 ## Privacy